MTF/SRS Hair Removal -Transgender Electrolysis

 Electrolysis is a method of removing individual hairs from the face or body.
 It is the only treatment of hair removal considered to be and legally allowed to be described as permanent.

 Transgender Specialist Electrolysis (MTF) is comprehensive electrolysis for permanent hair removal for males transitioning to females.
 We ensure correct patterns of hair removal bespoke to you as confirmed by your surgeon.
 We treat people from the very start of their journey of transition right up to operative stage.
+Specialist electrolysis is also relevant to graft sites of females transitioning to males.

 Most areas of the body can be treated with electrolysis, including the eyebrows, face, abdomen, thighs, breasts, legs and the necessary pre-operative removal of hair in the genital area